 Biology of embryonic and adult stem cells

 Stem cells are capable of both generating identical progeny, and producing transit amplifying cells (TA-cells) committed to differentiate.
 Regulation of the number of stem cells, TA-cells and differentiated cells is a crucial problem in multicellular organisms.
 Defects in stem cell renewal may lead to lineage disappearance or cancer.
 Indeed, tissues and organs in the embryo and in the adult rely heavily on homeostasis, where, as cells die accidentally or naturally, they are replenished.
 Many of the features that govern the behavior of stem cells remain unknown.
 Our research takes advantage of various mouse lines carrying spontaneous or targeted mutations in a number of genes, including Notchless, Strawberry notch 2 and Omcg1, to study the cellular and molecular basis of stem cell renewal and maintenance, and its differentiation into TA-cell and mature cell.
-Our research focus on the study of the early embryo and melanogenesis using the mouse as an experimental model.
+Our research focus on the study of embryonic and somatic stem cells - including melanocyte, hematopoietic and epithelial intestinal stem cells - using the mouse as an experimental model.

-Keywords: experimental infectious, innate response, arbovirus, zoonosis, Yersinia pestis, resistance/susceptibility, Notch signaling pathway, cell cycle, ES cells, early embryo, stem cells, melanocyte
+Keywords: xperimental infection, innate response, arbovirus, zoonosis, Yersinia pestis, West Nile virus, Rift valley fever virus, Notch signaling pathway, cell cycle, early embryo, ES cells, stem cells, melanocyte

 |More informations on our web site|

 If you have problems with this Web page, please write to email@example.com